ewetheri/CSCI344TermProject/README.md

 # CSCI344TermProject

-Abyss Scoreboard
-Created by Eric Wetherill, Ivan Seng, and Michael Seils.
+Abyss Scoreboard created by Eric Wetherill, Ivan Seng, and Michael Seils.

 HOW TO USE:
 1) Navigate to the "Game" page